We’re sharing our top 5 presentation tips to help you deliver a great live stream.

 And if you start to tell yourself this is excitement what happens?
 Physiologically cortisol starts to plummet and testosterone starts to increase, which is where you want to be, right?
 You want to have testosterone as high as possible and cortisol as low as possible.

 Your, the way that you’re thinking is really clear and that you’re able to deliver your presentation in a fantastic way.
-So that’s what I mean by tell yourself it’s excitement.
+That’s what I mean by tell yourself it’s excitement.
 How that positive mantra going on in your head.

 And that’s one way of approaching it.
 That is probably not conducive to helping you.
 Whereas, as you said, if you flip the script and he’s like this, this is exciting.
 You know, I’m presenting this amazing content that I’ve worked on, you know, I’ve got someone here to present with me and we’re going to do a great job.